-Present
+- Present

-Here on time for the entire school day.
+- Here on time for the entire school day.

-Tardy
+- Tardy

 Within the first 30 minutes of the start of school, students will be marked Tardy.
 After 30 minutes late students must be signed in at the office by a parent/guardian and the time of arrival will be noted.
 Any missed time accumulates and counts against a student's overall minutes present per state expectations.
-As a reminder, the minutes of tardiness can and will eventually equate to an unexcused absence and will fall under consequences listed for absence without reason
+As a reminder, the minutes of tardiness can and will eventually equate to an unexcused absence.